Sixth Grade | Seventh Grade | Eighth Grade

-Mrs. Salvesen is a Waldorf School graduate.
+Karina.
+Salvesen is a Waldorf School graduate.
 She attended Oberlin College, and completed her B.A. in Liberal Studies, Magna Cum Laude, at Purchase College.
-She took her Waldorf Elementary Teacher Training, as well as a Waldorf Remedial Education Masters degree at Sunbridge College.
+She completed her Waldorf Elementary Teacher Training, as well as a Waldorf Remedial Education Masters Degree at Sunbridge College.
 She holds a California Multiple Subjects Credential through the Dominican University of California.
 Karina has been teaching for over 20 years.

 In her words:

-Through my Waldorf teacher training I discovered how the curriculum met every facet of the child at each stage of development.
-Through my remedial training I developed a capacity for observation and a deeper understanding of pedagogy.
-Interestingly, through my studies, the pendulum shifted from unearthing my own experience into incorporating valuable aspects of main stream methods into my teaching.
-A growing appreciation for mainstream’s focus on accountability, sequencing and transparency blossomed.
-I recognized that the public method’s concrete, clear-communication and common language are vital components that balance the connectivity, beauty and reverence for humanity existent within the Waldorf schooling.
+Through my Waldorf teacher training, I discovered how the curriculum met every facet of the child at each stage of development.
+Through my remedial training, I developed a capacity for observation and a deeper understanding of pedagogy.
+Interestingly, through my studies, the pendulum shifted from unearthing my own experience into incorporating valuable aspects of mainstream methods into my teaching.
+A growing appreciation for mainstream’s focus on accountability, sequencing, and transparency blossomed.
+I recognized that the public school method’s concrete, clear-communication, and common language are vital components that balance the connectivity, beauty and reverence for humanity existent within Waldorf schooling.